 How To Make A Trainual

-An overview for creating the training manual, playbook, standard operating procedures, handbook or all-encompassing how-to guide for your growing business.
+An overview for creating the training manual, playbook, standard operating procedures, handbook, or ultimate guide for your growing business.

 So, you want to build your business playbook?